 A comprehensive business succession plan should address both the management and ownership of the business.
-One common feature of a succession plan is a Buy/Sell agreement which is an arrangement between owners of a business by which the surviving owners agree to purchase the interest of a withdrawing or deceased owner.
-Most business succession plans should also include redemption agreement which is an arrangement between owners of a business and the entity itself by which the one owner agrees to purchase the interest of a withdrawing or deceased owner.
-A hybrid agreement will contain elements of both a Buy/Sell Agreement and a redemption agreement.
-The phrase Buy/Sell Agreement is used generically in reference to both these agreements.
+One common feature of a succession plan is a Buy/Sell agreement between owners of a business by which the surviving owners agree to purchase the interest of a withdrawing or deceased owner.
+Some business succession plans may also include a redemption arrangement between owners of a business and the entity itself by which the entity agrees to purchase the interest of a withdrawing or deceased owner.

 There are a multitude of purposes and uses for Buy/Sell Agreements, including: